apollographql/apollo-client/docs/source/essentials/local-state.md

 Here we create our GraphQL query and add `@client` directives to `todos` and `visibilityFilter`.
 We then pass the query to our `Query` component.
 The `@client` directives here let the `Query` component know that `todos` and `visibilityFilter` should be pulled from the Apollo Client cache or resolved using pre-defined local resolvers.
 The following sections help explain how both options work in more detail.

 > ⚠️ Since the above query runs as soon as the component is mounted, what do we do if there are no todos in the cache or there aren't any local resolvers defined to help calculate `todos`?
 We need to write an initial state to the cache before the query is run to prevent it from erroring out.
-Refer to the [Initializing the cache](#cache-initialization) section above for more information.
+Refer to the [Initializing the cache](#cache-initialization) section below for more information.

 <h3 id="cache-initialization">Initializing the cache</h3>